dotCipher/apache-nonce-module/README.md

 Compilation
 ======

-- Command for compilation:
-- - apxs2 -cia -lgmp \`libgcrypt-config --cflags --libs\` mod_hello_filter.c
+- apxs2 -cia -lgmp \`libgcrypt-config --cflags --libs\` mod_hello_filter.c
-- - (Note for this to work you need to have GMP and LibGCrypt installed)
+- (Note for this to work you need to have GMP and LibGCrypt installed)